“All We Want is Make Free”

 Spain continued to demand reparations from the United States until 1860.

 This 1838 copper token made by Gibbs Gardner & Co. was commissioned by the American Anti-Slavery Society in New York to promote the abolition of slavery.
 Abolitionist fervor in the United States was very strong during this time, and many advocated for the freedom of the Amistad captives.

 Collection of the Diplomatic Reception Rooms, U.S. Department of State; Gift of Mr. and Mrs. James Garrison Stradling

 Profile of Mar’gru: Captive, Witness, First International Exchange Student

 Mar’gru was under the age of 12 when she was captured.
 Mar’gru, like the other captives, was a native-born African, and had been pawned by her father to pay a debt.
 Mar’gru later recalled the grueling 100 mile walk to the coastal slave prison, the horrors of the Atlantic Middle Passage, and sale in Cuba.
 She witnessed the rebellion, and was held with the other children at the house of the jailer during the trial.
-Mar’gru and the other children appeared in court crying profusely and gaining sympathy from onlookers, too distraught to testify.
+Mar’gru and the other children appeared in court crying profusely and too distraught to testify, gaining sympathy from onlookers.
 When the case was won, Mar’gru studied English while abolitionists raised private funds to transport the Africans back to Sierra Leone.
 She returned in 1842.
 However, she was later accepted in Oberlin College in Ohio as the first female international exchange student.
 After completing her intensive coursework, she returned home where she began teaching at a missionary school.